greenelab/meta-review/manuscript.md

 Distill journal articles [@MHNCSD5I], Idyll [@1ESo5MNnB], and Stencila [@BWMf57EM] support manuscripts with interactive graphics and close integration with the underlying code.
 As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.

-Many others have embraced open science principles and piloted open approaches toward drug discovery [@O21tn8vf; @HnZE3JiU], data management [@1A97a4UwU; @6DjakjNS; @otY3SefD], and manuscript review [@nhLnUPJo].
-Several of these open science efforts are GitHub-based like our collaborative writing process.
+Several open science efforts are GitHub-based like our collaborative writing process.
 The ReScience [@8o1nWux7], the Journal of Open Source Software [@xpw2aizK], and some other [Open Journals](http://www.theoj.org/) rely on GitHub for peer review and hosting.
 GitHub is also increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.

+### Limitations

 There are potential limitations of our GitHub-based approach.
 Because our review manuscript pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.